melezhik/sparky/docs/acl.md

 # User IDs

-User IDs are supplied by oauth provider during authenctiation phase, usually those are user accounts in oauth external server.
+User IDs are supplied by oauth provider during authentication phase, usually those are user accounts in oauth external server.

 For example, in case of GitLab oauth provider user IDs are gitlab accounts